-The Treasury Manager shall have the responsibility to analyze outstanding bond issues for refunding opportunities that may be presented by underwriting and/or financial advisory firms.
-The Treasury Manager will consider the following issues when analyzing possible refunding opportunities:
+The Treasury-ManagerTreasurer or designee-shall have the responsibility to analyze outstanding bond issues for refunding opportunities that may be presented by underwriting and/or financial advisory firms.
+In most cases, the goal of refunding or restructuring the debt portfolio is to reduce the City's annual debt service obligations.
+The Treasury ManagerTreasurer or designee-will consider the following issues when analyzing possible refunding opportunities:

-- A. Debt Service Savings.
-The City establishes a minimum savings threshold goal of three percent of the refunded bond principal amount or at least \$500,000 in present value savings (including foregone interest earnings) unless there are legal or restructuring reasons for defeasance.
-The present value savings will be net of all costs related to the refinancing.
-The decision to take savings on an upfront or deferred basis must be explicitly approved by the City Administrator or the Finance Director. - B. Restructuring.
+A. Debt Service Savings.
+The City establishes a minimum savings threshold goal of three percent (3%) of the refunded bond principal amount or at least \$500,000,whichever is less, in present value savings (including foregone interest earnings) unless there are legal or restructuring reasons for defeasance.
+Refunding which produce a net savings of less than three percent (3%) will be considered on a case-by-case basis. -The present value savings will be net of all costs related to the refinancing.
+The decision to take savings on an upfront or deferred basis must be explicitly approved by the City AdministratorCity Administrator or designee,-or-the-Finance-Director-of-Administrative Services-Agency or the Treasurer or designee.

+- B. Restructuring.
 The City will refund debt when in its best interest to do so.
 Refundings will include restructuring to meet unanticipated revenue expectations, terminate swaps, achieve cost savings, mitigate irregular debt service payments, release reserve funds, or remove unduly restrictive bond covenants. - C. Term of Refunding Issues.
 The City may refund bonds within the term of the originally issued debt.
 However, the City may consider maturity extension, when necessary to achieve a desired outcome, provided that such extension is legally permissible.
 The City may also consider shortening the term of the originally issued debt to realize greater savings.
 The remaining useful life of the financed facility and the concept of inter-generational equity should guide this decision. - D. Escrow Structuring.
-The City shall utilize the least costly securities available in structuring refunding escrows.
+The City shall utilize the least costiy securities available in structuring refunding escrows.
 The City will examine the viability of an economic versus legal defeasance on a net present value basis.
 A certificate will be required from a third party agent who is not a broker-dealer, stating that the securities were procured through an arms-length, competitive bid process (in the case of open market securities), that such securities were more cost effective than State and Local Government Obligations (SLGS), and that the price paid for the securities was reasonable within Federal guidelines.
-Under no circumstances shall an underwriter, agent or financial advisor sell escrow securities to the City from its own account.
+Under no circumstances shall an underwriter, agent or financial advisor sell escrow securities to the City from its own account. - E. Arbitrage.
+Arbitrage regulations apply to all of the City's tax-exempt financings.

-E. Arbitrage.
 The City shall take all necessary steps to optimize escrows and to avoid negative arbitrage in its refundings.
 Any resulting positive arbitrage will be rebated as necessary according to Federal guidelines.